Top 10 Must-See Landmarks in Bali

 Bali’s Sacred Monkey Forest: A Wild Sanctuary

-The Sacred Monkey Forest in Ubud is not just a natural wonder but also a cultural and spiritual landmark in Bali.
-This lush forest sanctuary is home to hundreds of long-tailed macaques that roam freely among ancient temples and towering trees.
+The Sacred Monkey Forest in Ubud is a natural wonder and a cultural and spiritual landmark in Bali.
+This lush forest sanctuary houses hundreds of long-tailed macaques that roam freely among ancient temples and towering trees.
 Walking through the forest, you’ll encounter playful monkeys, tranquil streams, and centuries-old statues covered in moss.
-The forest is considered sacred by the local community, and the temples within are still in use today.
+The local community considers the forest sacred, and the temples within are still in use today.
 Remember to keep your belongings secure, as the curious monkeys are known for their mischievous antics.

 Bali’s Beaches: Sun, Sand, and Surf